Aris-haryanto/Bitlys/README.md

 # Bitlys
-Codeigniter Libraries to create Short URL with Bitly API
+Libraries to create Short URL with Bitly API with Codeigniter 3

 ### How to install